The Horton saga continues: Vasquez v. Double Press Mfg., Inc., 364 Or 609 (2019)

 Bus Video Helps Resolve Intersection Collision Case

 A University of Oregon student was seriously injured when the driver of another car ran a red light at an intersection.
-The other car crashed into the students’ car, which caused it to spin around and hit a third vehicle.
 The student sustained a concussion, injuries to her neck and back, and severe injuries to her knees.
 The knee injuries eventually required two surgeries.

-Before the student came to us, her father had tried to get the other driver’s insurance company to accept responsibility.
-The adverse insurance company refused to do so, claiming that there was no hard evidence of who had the green light and who had run the red light.
+The adverse insurance company refused to accept responsibility, claiming that there was no hard evidence of who had the green light and who had run the red light.
 The adverse driver’s story on that point changed after she left the scene.
 No independent eye-witnesses could be found.
-That kind of dispute about liability (the classic, “he said, she said” situation) can make it difficult to resolve a case.

 Southern Oregon Motorcyclist Injuries — Seeing Is Believing